The State of PMOS Research

 Share of each topic's papers that carry no other topic tag, i.e. studied on their own rather than alongside another field.

-Mental Health & Psychology research is twice as siloed as any other topic, rarely connecting with the rest of the field.
+Mental Health & Psychology research is twice as isolated as any other topic, rarely connecting with the rest of the field.

 How concentrated is the field?